se-edu/se-book/uml/classDiagrams/associationsAsAttributes/what/text.md

 **An association can be shown as an attribute instead of a line.**

-Association multiplicities and the default value too can be shown as part of the attribute using the following notation.
+Association multiplicities and the default value can be shown as part of the attribute using the following notation.
 Both are optional.

 `name: type [multiplicity]  = default value`